mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 Thi laughed, "You expect me to believe that thing had a live human in it?"

 But I maintained a serious face.
-"I've been listening," I said, pointing to the lisitener on my ear.
-"Thi is still up there, orbiting around the planet, but not forever.
-Thi is landing in the darkness of Ulukoma at 11.6, but Liffa will drown unless we are there to pull hae out of the water."
+"I found notes from Heiko's observer," I said, recalling the writing on my arm.
+"And I've been listening to hae communications.
+Thi is still up there, orbiting around the planet, but not forever.
+Thi is scheduled to land soon, near Ulukoma.
+But thi will drown unless we're there to pull hae out of the water."

-Thi began to think.
+Thi began to think, staring closely at my arm.

 "And what about our next meal?" thi asked.
 "We'd love to be heroes, but even a hero needs to eat."